Text-guided Fine-Grained Video Anomaly Understanding: Experiments

-Fig.~\ref{fig:vis1} illustrates \TVAD under multi-turn interaction.
+Fig.~\ref{fig:vis1} illustrates \TVAU in multi-turn interaction.
 With region-aware prompts from \AHD, the decoder grounds descriptions on the correct spatial regions and time spans.
 Appearance attributes (\eg, white top, grey shorts, green backpack), motion phrases (\eg, enters from the right, turns upward-right, exits), and state changes (\eg, walking $\rightarrow$ running at frame 10) align with the heatmap.
 Even with multiple candidates, \RAE\ helps the decoder prioritize the instance supported by the heatmap.
-When the anomalous target is partially occluded, \AHD\ responses attenuate but remain anchored, re-amplifying upon reappearance.
-The peak activation follows the object across frames and supports reasoning about entry/exit events, turning points, and acceleration.
-Failure cases include micro-actions with minimal displacement, highly nonrigid motion scattering activation, and scene-dependent appearance shifts (\eg, specularities, fog).
-For cross-scene changes and unseen anomaly categories, \AHD\ preserves localization fidelity if object scale is reasonable.
-For unseen categories sharing motion primitives, \TVAD often highlights the correct agent and articulates motion phrases that match evidence.
-Heatmaps provide a spatial witness for each claim, enabling justification such as the silver SUV appears abruptly from the left and accelerates.
-Multi-turn follow-ups (which object, ``where'', ``when'') reuse the same evidence chain: \AHD, \RAE, and decoder.
-This produces concise, self-consistent narratives and allows error analysis by inspecting spatial/temporal evidence.
+When the anomalous target is partially occluded, \AHD\ responses attenuate but remain anchored and re-amplify upon reappearance.
+Peak activation follows the target across frames and supports reasoning about entry/exit events, turning points, and acceleration.
+Failure cases include micro-actions with minimal displacement, highly nonrigid motion that scatters activation, and scene-dependent appearance shifts (\eg, specularities and fog).
+For cross-scene changes and unseen anomaly categories, \AHD\ preserves localization fidelity when target scale is reasonable.
+For unseen categories sharing motion primitives, \TVAU often highlights the correct target and articulates motion phrases consistent with the evidence.
+Heatmaps provide a spatial witness for each claim, enabling justifications such as the silver SUV appearing abruptly from the left and accelerating.
+Multi-turn follow-ups (which target, ``where'', ``when'') reuse the same evidence chain: \AHD, \RAE, and the decoder.
+This yields concise, self-consistent narratives and enables error analysis through spatial and temporal evidence.

-We further visualize trajectory consistency by overlaying outputs across frames, as shown in Fig.~\ref{fig:vis2}.
-The first row stacks raw video frames with bounding boxes, where green denotes GT and red denotes predictions, providing a coarse-level trajectory comparison.
-The second row overlays GT pixel-level masks to generate fine-grained paths, while the third row overlays predicted pixel-level masks.
-Both bounding-box and pixel-level accumulations closely align with GT, demonstrating that our method not only localizes anomalies per frame but also preserves temporal coherence, yielding trajectories that match the ground truth across extended time spans.
+We further visualize trajectory consistency by overlaying outputs across frames (Fig.~\ref{fig:vis2}).
+The first row stacks raw frames with bounding boxes (green: GT, red: predictions) for coarse trajectory comparison.
+The second row accumulates GT pixel-level masks to form fine-grained paths, while the third shows accumulated predicted masks.
+Both box-level and pixel-level overlays closely match GT, indicating that our method not only localizes anomalies frame by frame but also maintains temporal coherence, producing trajectories consistent with the ground truth over extended periods.